video-dev/hls.js/README.md

       video.play();
     });
   //
-  // hls.js is not supported on platforms that do not have Media Source
+  // If no native HLS support, check if hls.js is supported
-  // Extensions (MSE) enabled.
   //
   } else if (Hls.isSupported()) {
     var hls = new Hls();